weiaicunzai/Pytorch_Snippets_for_Tensor_Operations/README.md

 ## Explain How Masked Index Works in Pytorch

-Explain how masked index works in multi dimension tensor
+Explain how masked index works in multi dimension tensor, mask is bool type.

 ```python
 a = torch.randn((2, 2, 4, 4))